Open the App

 The extract is presented in free verse without stanzas, which the analysis notes as a structural feature.
 It points out Wordsworth's use of enjambment and caesura to control the poem's pace and emphasis.

-Definition: Free verse is poetry that does not follow a fixed metrical pattern.
+Definition Free verse is poetry that does not follow a fixed metrical pattern.

-The annotations highlight Wordsworth's rich use of imagery and figurative language to describe nature and the speaker's experience:
+The annotations highlight Wordsworth's rich use of imagery and figurative language to describe nature and the speaker's experience

-Example: The boat is described as an "elfin pinnace", using a simile to convey its elegance and otherworldliness.
+Example The boat is described as an "elfin pinnace", using a simile to convey its elegance and otherworldliness.

-The analysis traces the shift in tone voltavolta when the huge peak appears, marking a change from tranquility to awe and fear.
+The analysis traces the shift in tone (volta) when the huge peak appears, marking a change from tranquility to awe and fear.
 It notes the use of personification to give the peak "voluntary power" and "measured motion like a living thing".

-Highlight: The zoomorphism in "my boat / Went heaving through the water like a swan" emphasizes the harmony between the speaker and nature.
+Highlight The zoomorphism in "my boat / Went heaving through the water like a swan" emphasizes the harmony between the speaker and nature.

 The page also touches on broader themes of the Romantic movement, particularly the love and reverence for nature, which is central to Wordsworth's poetry.

-Quote: "She was an elfin pinnace; lustily / I dipped my oars into the silent lake" - This quote exemplifies Wordsworth's vivid, sensory descriptions of nature.
+Quote "She was an elfin pinnace; lustily / I dipped my oars into the silent lake" - This quote exemplifies Wordsworth's vivid, sensory descriptions of nature.

 5